Is it too late to tell you about events that happened in December because I was too busy before now? Nah, I don’t think so. It’s only the next month!

 Papa and I received some wonderful gifts also.
 Finley just felt he should take a nap during all the hub-bub (he’s somewhere under all that wrapping paper).

-I know I’m really late, but anyone want to share how their holiday went?
+I know I’m really late, but does anyone want to share how their holiday went?